Alternative robust ways of witnessing nonclassicality in the simplest scenario: Conclusion

 Our method based on parity preservation can be seen as an application of the results contained in \cite{Chaturvedi2020} in the context of the simplest scenario.
 In connection with this previous work, it is important to highlight that we reformulated it using the concept of distances instead of distinguishabilities.
 This reformulation offers a clear alternative interpretation of both the operational and ontological differences.
 In addition, we reobtained the proof presented in \cite{Chaturvedi2020} about the $\varepsilon-$POM being powered by a violation of $BOD_P$, stressing that the violation is in terms of parity preservation.
 Consequently, we noticed, by virtue of Theorem \ref{threshold_all}, that $\varepsilon-$POM is also powered by preparation contextuality as long as the noise parameter $\delta$ is below $0.007$.

-The results of this work are relevant for applications in information processing tasks that aim to witness nonclassicality and that are set in the simplest nontrivial scenario.
-We recall how these tasks -- examples of which are the $2-$bit parity oblivious multiplexing that we treated here and other versions of the $2-$bit quantum random access codes -- are of central importance because they are the primitive communication tasks where nonclassicality can be certified in a device or semi-device independent way.
-The question remains open as to whether the methods presented in this manuscript can be extended to scenarios beyond the simplest nontrivial case.
+The results of this paper are relevant for applications in information processing tasks that aim to witness nonclassicality and that are set in the simplest nontrivial scenario.
+We recall how these tasks -- examples of which are the two-bit parity-oblivious multiplexing that we treated here and other versions of the two-bit quantum random access codes -- are of central importance because they are the primitive communication tasks where nonclassicality can be certified in a device or semi-device independent way.
+The question remains open as to whether the methods presented in this paper can be extended to scenarios beyond the simplest nontrivial case.
 We leave this interesting avenue for future research.